aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-task-links/writing-updated-tasklink-data-to-mpp/_index.md

 {{% alert color="primary" %}}

-With Aspose.Tasks, it is possible to link tasks in a project and save the updated task link data back to a Microsoft Project MPP file.
+With Aspose.Tasks for Java, it is possible to link tasks in a project and save the updated task link data back to a Microsoft Project MPP file.
 This means that you can open an MPP file, update task links, and save the file back out.

 {{% /alert %}}
 **Updating Task Links**